 Years ago I paid heavily for photocopies of the calendars of Philocalus and Polemius Silvius.
 I wasn’t able to get more than the basic calendars, plus the material for December.
 I wish I’d got the section on bruma too!
 But what I have, I have now uploaded at archive.org here.

 The laterculus of Polemius Silvius is preserved in a single manuscript, which was once in the library of St. Nicolas of Cusa.
-This library is still preserved in Bernkastel-Kues, and I’ve been there!
-It’s quite possible to day-trip from Stansted airport in Essex to the misleadingly named “Frankfurt Hahn” airport, which is actually near to Bernkastel, hire a car and drive.
+This library is still preserved in Bernkastel-Kues – Kues = Cusa -, and indeed I have been there!
+It’s quite possible to make a day-trip from Stansted airport in Essex to the misleadingly named “Frankfurt Hahn” airport.
+This airport is actually near to Bernkastel-Kues.
+So all you need do is to hire a car at the airport and drive, and I did do.
 The Moselle valley, in which Bernkastel sits, is very attractive.
-It was a nice day trip, and they let me photograph a Tertullian manuscript there.
-If only the ms. was still there!
+It was a nice day trip, and the keepers let me photograph a Tertullian manuscript there.
+If only the ms. of Polemius Silvius was still there!

 But Mommsen says that in his day it was in Brussels public library, numbered 10615-10729 (although a single volume – something odd here).
 The laterculus is crammed onto two folios (f.93 and 95; f.
 94 is a modern copy of 93), written in a tiny hand and inline, rather than in tabular format.

 (Incidentally laterculus has the post-classical meaning of list, table.)